Cray-HPE/docs-csm/troubleshooting/known_issues/hms_discovery_timeout_due_to_missing_switches.md

 Should hms-discovery be found to not complete in such an environment, this specific problem can be diagnosed as follows:

-1. (`ncn-mw#`) Dump the logs for the failed hms-discover jobs:
+1. (`ncn-mw#`) Dump the logs for the failed hms-discovery jobs.
+Example:

     ```bash
     kubectl -n services logs hms-discovery-28483755-mgvxn -f --timestamps
     ```

-1. (`ncn-mw#`) Look for messages that look similar to the following (example log is abbreviated heavily for illustrative purposes):
+1. (`ncn-mw#`) Look for messages similar to the following.
+This example is abbreviated heavily for illustrative purposes:

     ```text
     ... "msg":"Failed to get port map for management switch!", ..., "error":"failed to perform bulk get: read udp 10.38.0.46:55957->10.254.0.18:161: i/o timeout" ...
     ```

     In order to be considered a duplicate of the problem described here, there should be at least several of these matching logs.

 # Workaround